sai15235/Movie_Data_Analysis/README.md

 # Conclusion

 The analysis reveals clear trends in how movies perform.
 Higher budgets often result in higher gross earnings, audience engagement aligns with stronger scores, and yearly revenue trends show long-term growth with occasional dips.
 A few genres and directors dominate the dataset, while data-quality issues highlight the need for careful cleaning

+Thanks for viewing the project.
+Feel free to DM me for any questions or collaborations.

+SAI KIRAN REDDY SINGI REDDY
+saikiranr717@gmail.com
+www.linkedin.com/in/saikiran-r717